Aryan235711/Flow/README.md

 ### API server (Gemini proxy)

 - When `DATABASE_URL` is set, the server will auto-run the Postgres schema init on startup (creates users, user_config, history tables idempotently).
+ - Render note: if the database existed before, the server will coerce `users.id` to `uuid` and add needed columns/tables on startup.
+Ensure `DATABASE_URL` is set and restart to apply.

 ## Version Control Workflow